 Probably.
 It's not like it can happen without warning in the middle of a fight.

 Could Dante be considered a Designated Hero?
-The games portrays him as being better than Vergil by the end, but to me, it seems the only thing that makes him 'better' is his love Kat.
-Both brothers don't seem too worried they left humanity is ruins.
+The games portrays him as being better than Vergil by the end, but to me, it seems the only thing that makes him 'better' is his love for Kat.
+Both brothers don't seem too worried that they left humanity in ruins.
 I could be wrong, but despite the desire to rule humans, Vergil at least wanted to help rebuild society, unlike Dante.

-Well Designated Hero happens when the story tries to tell you this character is heroic, but you notice he isn't.
+Well, Designated Hero happens when the story tries to tell you this character is heroic, but you notice he isn't.
 It's why the trope is YMMV.
-If you aren't convinced he's any real bit heroic, then it's a valid interpretation of the games narrative failure.
+If you aren't convinced he's any real bit heroic, then it's a valid interpretation of the game's narrative failure.

-Vergil does not respect humans as anything but tools - he's a racial supremacist much too willing to sacrifice human lives to forward his own plans.
+Vergil does not respect humans as anything but tools — he's a racial supremacist who's much too willing to sacrifice human lives to forward his own plans.
 Dante outright says he will protect the world, and he's spent most of his life either being attacked and tortured by demons or running from them, so he can at least empathise with us (which is made clear in his friendship with Kat; they bond through their shared trauma).
 Dante is compassionate, Vergil is not.
-The story really ends too soon for us to see what form Dante's protection will take, but at least he won't be poisoning, mind-controlling, sacrificing or attacking us.
+The story really ends too soon for us to see what form Dante's protection will take, but at least he won't be poisoning, mind-controlling, sacrificing, or attacking us.
 And Vergil, well, Vergil apparently stops loving his twin brother when the guy won't let him conquer the world.
 I know which one I find more heroic.

 If your brother was perfectly willing to kill you, you'd feel like cutting emotional ties too.